ai4eu/tutorials/DSC_Data_Exchange/dsc-text-node/Readme.md

 This example is a Machine Learning Regression example that lets clients get the house sales prediction based on chosen attributes.

-# steps
+# Steps
-1. Write the service to be served.
+1. Write the service
-2. Make a proto file to define the messages and services.
+2. Make a proto file
-3. Use the proto file to generate gRPC classes for Python.
+3. Generate gRPC classes for Python
-4. Create the server.
+4. Creating the Server
-5. Create the client.
+5. Write the web-server
+6. Creating the Client
-6. Include a license
+7. Include a license File
-7. Prepare the docker file, run the docker and the run the client in a new tab.
+8. Prepare the Docker file

-## Step 1: Write the Service:
+## Step 1: Write the Service
 In our case, the service is to load the Data.
-Below is code snippet.
-To better use the DSC we use the connectorAPI from https://github.com/International-Data-Spaces-Association/DataspaceConnector that also is provided in this repository
+Below is the code snippet.
+To better use the DSC we use the connectorAPI from https://github.com/International-Data-Spaces-Association/DataspaceConnector which also is provided in this repository

 ```python
 from src.connectorAPI.idsapi import IdsApi